Explore the wonder of life.

 - Many individuals with a biology degree pursue careers in healthcare, including positions such as physician assistant, pharmacist, nurse, or medical researcher.
 These roles may involve diagnosing and treating illnesses, conducting medical research, or providing patient care.

 - Biotechnologists apply principles of biology to develop products and technologies for various industries, including healthcare, agriculture, and environmental conservation.
 They may work for biotechnology companies, pharmaceutical companies, research laboratories, or academic institutions.
+They investigate everything from molecular biology to cancer cells.

 - Biology degree holders can also pursue careers in education, teaching biology at the high school or college level.
 They may work in public or private schools, colleges, universities, or education outreach programs.